 The IRS established a special webpage on opens in a new windowIRS.gov/coronavirus to include all of the available tax-related information.
 This page will be updated as more information is available.

-Those with questions or need for more information should contact Treasury Public Affairs at firstname.lastname@example.org or call 202-622-2960.
+Those with questions or need for more information should contact Treasury Public Affairs at opens in a new email@example.com new email or call 202-622-2960.

 CLS’ Low Income Taxpayer Clinic (LITC) educates people about their rights and responsibilities and assists taxpayers with IRS-related controversies, as well as assisting with other issues.
 We also help taxpayers with economic hardship applications, including payment installment agreements, currently non-collectible statuses, and offer in compromises.